arifaminzargar/Cleaning-Analyzing-Tech-Layoffs-Data-Using-SQL-/README.md

 📌 Q: Which companies laid off the most people?

-Google, Amazon, and Meta topped the charts in terms of total layoffs.
+ Amazon,Google and Meta topped the charts in terms of total layoffs.

 📌 Q: Which industries were hit hardest?